Victor B. Lawrence: Contributions

-Lawrence’s innovations in the fields of digital signal processing and data communications helped drive the transition from analog to digital networks.
-When he started work in the 1970s, data transmission speeds over the Public Switched Telephone Network (PSTN) were limited to 300 bps; today speeds over copper are in the Gbps range.
-Lawrence’s technical innovations and achievements have contributed significantly to this evolution.
-In the mid 1970's, he improved the design of digital filters, including the invention of bias-less rounding arithmetic.
+Lawrence's innovations in the fields of digital signal processing and data communications helped drive the transition from analog to digital networks.
+When he started work in the 1970s, data transmission speeds over the Public Switched Telephone Network (PSTN) were limited to 300 bit/s; today speeds over copper are in the Gbps range.
+Lawrence's technical innovations and achievements have contributed significantly to this evolution.
+In the mid-1970s, he improved the design of digital filters, including the invention of bias-less rounding arithmetic.
 This technique, which is used to suppress oscillations and stabilize both fixed and adaptive digital filters, is implemented in most digital signal processing (DSP) chips on the market today.
 He performed the early analysis, reduction to practice, and the first real-time implementation, through which he discovered the existence of unexpected large-amplitude and very-long-period limit cycles.
 This work, which resulted in two patents (Patents #4,213,187 and #4,034,197) and the Best Paper Award of the IEEE Transactions on Circuits and Systems, has had a profound impact on the development of digital signal processors.
 These techniques were implemented in oscillators, tone detectors and generators used in digital telephone systems, PBXs and central office switches.
-In 1979, Lawrence implemented the first 9600 bps modem on a programmable digital signal processor, which operated in real time.
+In 1979, Lawrence implemented the first 9600 bit/s modem on a programmable digital signal processor, which operated in real time.
 In 1980, he co-invented multidimensional signal constellations, for which he received a patent, #4,457,004.

-This work and related patents led to Lawrence’s induction into the National Inventors Hall of Fame in 2016.
+This work and related patents led to Lawrence's induction into the National Inventors Hall of Fame in 2016.